mhjcr30/Neotropical-whirligig-beetles-DATA/README.md

 ## Repository contents

-### Figure 4

-Figure 4 can be reproduced using the Python notebook:

-- `/Code/Python/Diffraction colors/diffractionv2.ipynb`

 ### Figure 5

 Figure 5 can be reproduced using the Python notebooks:

 - `/Code/Python/Spectra-averages/DS_plot.ipynb`
 - `/Code/Python/Spectra-averages/GC_plots.ipynb`
+located in the repository for code.

 These notebooks use the raw reflectance spectra located in:

 ```
-Data/Spectra/
+/Spectra/
 ```
+in this repository
 ### Supplementary Figures S1-1 and S1-2

 Supplementary Figures S1-1 and S1-2 can be reproduced using the MATLAB script:

-- `/Code/Matlab/spacings_FB.m`
+- `/Matlab/spacings_FB.m`
+in the code repository.

-The script requires the peak position data located in:
+This script requires the peak position data located in:

 ```
-Data/Data_for_spacingFB/
+/Data_for_spacingFB/
 ```
+in this repository
 ## Software requirements

 ### MATLAB